Skip to Main Content

 Read this carefully...

 "Keep in mind that formal analysis does not mean producing a long, minute description of the artwork.
 Instead, you're trying to see how far you can interpret [analyze] the image without consulting outside sources beyond the basic facts of identification" (D'Alleva 76).
-The point is to analyze a work in relation to its formal elements to support your thesis.
+The goal is to analyze the formal elements of an artwork in support of your thesis.
 Students may compare the formal aspects of two related pieces if desired (81-83).
-Please do not provide contextual or iconographic analysis in which your interpretation is tied, for example, to the elite(s) who commissioned the work or mythological tales or figures such as the Hero Twins from the Popol Vuh.
+Do not provide iconographic or contextual analysis in which, for example, you attempt to identify mythological figures such as the Hero Twins from the Popol Vuh or the political goals of the elite(s) who commissioned your chosen work of art.

 For help with this assignment, re-read D'Alleva (27-51, 76-83) and then read Writing a Formal Analysis in Art History (Hamilton College Writing Center).
 D'Alleva (51) provides an example of a short formal analysis of a Matisse painting.
 Miller in our textbook often describes, sometimes in multiple uninterrupted sentences, the formal qualities of the works she discusses.
 Here are two examples (without a thesis):